brendanstennett/has_unique_slug/README.md

 ## Usage

-Assume you have a Post model that has a title and slug column, you can use the following to uniquely parameterize title:

 	class Post < ActiveRecord::Base
 		has_unique_slug
 	end

-A unique slug will be generated automatically on creation by calling parameterize on title.
+- by default, the column `title` is assumed as the identifier, and `slug` is used to store the unique slug
+- `title.paramterize` is called to generate the slug unless a slug has already been assigned, in which case parameterize is called on the provided slug
-If the generated slug is not unique, a number is added onto the end to ensure uniqueness.
-The series starts at 2 and increments up by one until a unique slug is found.
+- if a slug is not unique in the database, a suffix is appended on the end in the format "-n" where n starts at 2 and progresses ad infinitum until a unique slug is found.
-If a slug is already specified, this slug will be used however the above rules still apply for incrementing the slug until a unique one is found.
-Ex.
-Post 1 has title "Sample Post" which would then generate slug "sample-post"
-    Post 2 has also has title "Sample Post" which then would generate slug "sample-post-2"

 You can specify which column to use to generate the slug and which column to use to store the slug.
-Below is the default:
+For example:

 	class Post < ActiveRecord::Base
+		has_unique_slug :column => :permalink, :subject => :name
-	    # the column slug will store the slug, title.parameterize will be called to build the slug
+		# will store the unique slug in the column `permalink` created from `name`
-		has_unique_slug :slug, :title
 	end

-The entire argument list is `has_unique_slug(slug_column, title_column, options, &block)` however there are no options you can pass in at this time.

-If only 1 argument is given, use that column to store the slug:

-	class Post < ActiveRecord::Base
-		has_unique_slug :permalink		# Uses the permalink column to store the slug end

-Optionally, a block can be provided to generate the slug:
+Optionally, a Proc can be used instead of a column name to create the slug:

     class Car < ActiveRecord::Base
-        has_unique_slug {|car| "#{car.year} #{car.name}"}
+        has_unique_slug :subject => Proc.new {|car| "#{car.year}-#{car.name}"}
     end
-Note the space: parameterize will be called on the result of the block to ensure the slug is url friendly.
+You do not have to call parameterize on name, this will be done automatically.
+(You don't even need to add dash, a space will work fine)

-You do not have to modify your controller to get this to work:
+You do not have to modify your controller to find records:

     class PostsController < ApplicationController